• 2017 - present: Series Co-Editor of Signal and Communication Technology (Springer).

-• 2011: Series Editor of SpringerBriefs in Speech Technology (Springer).
+• 2011 - present: Series Editor of SpringerBriefs in Speech Technology (Springer).

 • 2011: Co-Editor (with Hemant A. Patil) of Forensic Speaker Recognition: Law Enforcement and Counter-Terrorism (Springer).